-One of the easiest ways to do this is to make sure you are getting enough sleep.
+One of the easiest ways to do relax is to make sure you are getting enough sleep.
 Most people do not get the recommended 7-9 hours of sleep daily, and for autoimmune patients, this can have more serious consequences.
-Whether taking an afternoon nap, going to bed earlier, or (if scheduling permits) sleeping later, emphasis should be on consistent restful sleep.
+Whether taking an afternoon nap, going to bed earlier, or (if scheduling permits) sleeping in, emphasis should be on consistent restful sleep.
 Relaxation throughout the day is also important.
 This could mean an early morning workout, an afternoon yoga class, even taking 15 minutes in the middle of the day just to focus on your breathing.
 Figure out what works best for you and do it.
 Take the time to be the best version of yourself: your stress will go down, your body will feel better, and your productivity may even increase!

 Check out our other spotlights here

 Written by: Bonnie Feldman, DDS, MBA, Anna Simon, Ellen M. Martin

 - Mixed Connective Tissue Disease (MCTD).
 (2017). https://rarediseases.org/rare-diseases/mixed-connective-tissue-disease-mctd/